Specialty Certificate Examinations FAQs

 SCEs are a computer-based exam that consists of two papers.
 You will sit Paper 1 in the morning and Paper 2 in the afternoon.
 Each paper will be 3 hours long and consist of 100 questions which will all be multiple choice, best of 5.
 There will be one-hour break between the papers.

-Please note that we do not have set centres for international candidates.
-All SCEs are provided on a supply and demand basis.
-On applying to sit the examination, international candidates are given the choice to select a country and city/town where they would like to sit.
-We are then able to send this request to Pearson VUE who will either accommodate you in your first choice of examination centre, or allocate you to the next nearest available test centre.
+We do not have set centres for UK and international candidates.
+On applying to sit the examination, UK and international candidates are given the choice to select a country and city/town where they would prefer to sit.
+We are then able to send this request to our exam provider who will either accommodate you in your first choice of examination centre, or allocate you to the next nearest available test centre.

 The process for setting examination fees starts in the previous July (eg. July 2012 for fees running from January to December 2013).
 All the economic and political factors are taken into consideration at the July MRCP(UK) Management Board.
 Over the past few years it has been agreed that increases should be based on the Consumer Price Index (CPI) for July which is published in August.
 There follows a period of consultation with trainees and our partners in the SCEs, the specialist societies.
 The fees are then formally set at the September MRCP(UK) Management Board and published in October.